michelts/thirteen-truco/docs/POSTMORTEM.md

 ## Sound

 I really wanted to use *Ace of Spades*, from *Mötorhead*, as inspiration for my game music.
-For any reason my blues vein make me pick *I'm Shakin'*, from *Little Willie John* so the music notes are taken from there.
+For any reason my blues vein make me pick *[I'm Shakin'](https://www.youtube.com/watch?v=qWRjus3end4)*, from *Little Willie John* so the music notes are taken from there.

-Credits also to Chris Wilson's SoundBox [link] which I used for composing the some.
+Credits also to [Chris Wilson's SoundBox](https://sb.bitsnbites.eu/) which I used for composing the some.

 ## Size constraints